-Bilingual Bonus: Viewers not speaking Polish will miss the translation gags in the laundry scenes of Possibility Two.
+Bilingual Bonus: Viewers not speaking Polish will miss the translation gags in the laundry scenes of "Possibility Two".

 Bluffing the Murderer: In "Snow Angels", Sherlock suspected that the emergency response administrator was in on the robbery but had no solid evidence.
-So the police staged a fake riot to see if whether the suspect would use this opportunity to help get one of the imprisoned thieves out.
+So the police staged a fake riot to see if the suspects would use this opportunity to help get one of the imprisoned thieves out.
 They did.

-Book Ends: At start of the Pilot, Holmes and Watson are on the Brownstone rooftop at night, and Holmes tells Watson to take a six-week holiday because he doesn't need her and because she obviously hates her job.
-In the last scene of the season one finale "Heroine", after Joan defeated Moriarty by herself, Sherlock and Joan are witnessing the birth of a new species of bee, which Sherlock names ''Euglassia Watsonia''.
+Book Ends: At the start of "Pilot", Holmes and Watson are on the brownstone rooftop at night, and Holmes tells Watson to take a six-week holiday because he doesn't need her and because she obviously hates her job.
+In the last scene of the season one finale "Heroine", after Joan defeated Moriarty by herself, Sherlock and Joan are witnessing the birth of a new species of bee, which Sherlock names Euglassia Watsonia.

 In the opening to "The Rat Race" Watson complains to Holmes that she can't read his texts because he uses too many abbreviations.
 Holmes is exuberant over texting slang, calling it English evolving for greater efficiency.
 After the Killer of the Week kidnaps Sherlock, she sends a text from his phone so Watson won't worry.
 Watson realizes it's not from Sherlock because it didn't read "like a teenager on a sugar high."

 In "The Deductionist", Holmes gives Watson a brief rundown of the continuity errors in the porno her sub-letter made.
 Watson later uses one of those errors to prove that her landlord was in on it.

 Angus, in "A Giant Gun, Filled with Drugs".